anywhichway/reasondb/static/markdown/tutorials/cursors.md

 	// Note: this does increase RAM usage cursor = cursor.withMemory({seek:true});

-	//the first time an index is accessed, it must be awaited console.log(await cursor[1]);
+	// the first time an index is accessed, it must be awaited console.log(await cursor[1]);

 	// when using arraylike functions, no reset is required if withMemory has been called cursor.forEach((object,index,generator) => console.log(object,index))
 	 .then(count => console.log("count",count));

-	//since forEach above accesses every array element, await is not needed below console.log(cursor[2]);
+	// since forEach above accesses every array element, await is not needed below console.log(cursor[2]);

-	//although awaiting will not hurt
+	// although awaiting will not hurt
 	console.log(await cursor[2]);

 	// arraylike functions can even call other async functions